 If you prefer having just one headset for gaming and casual use, then get the Logitech G433.
-They’re a bit more expensive than the HyperX Cloud Stinger, but they come with a whole bunch of accessories for added versatility.
-They have an excellent boom mic that’s detachable and a mobile-friendly cable that has an in-line mic and remote for use with your smartphone.
+It’s a bit more expensive than the HyperX Cloud Stinger, but comes with a whole bunch of accessories for added versatility.
+It has an excellent boom mic that’s detachable and a mobile-friendly cable for use with your smartphone.

 Our recommendations above are what we think are currently the best Xbox One headsets for most people to buy in each price range.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).